facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 # Conclusion

 Through our daily activities, we are proud to contribute to the simplification and dissemination of knowledge in the company.
-Therefore, we hope that this article helped you learn more about our profession and made you a little curious since the acknowledgement of the technical writer's role and support from colleagues is critical to doing this job well.
+Therefore, we hope that this article helped you learn more about our profession and made you a little curious since the acknowledgement of the technical writer's role and support from colleagues is critical to do this job well.

 Of course the article cannot be exhaustive since, as you may have noticed, there are many shades and points of view to consider.
 However, we are pleased to contribute to the definition and knowledge of this profession that can offer many opportunities and is constantly growing and evolving.